Lead Sheathed Wiring System Explained

 4. Current Flow Mechanism

-• Electricity flows through the conductor
+• Electrical current flows through the copper or aluminum conductor

 🧠 Simple Explanation